May 12th - June 27th, 2014

 Interested students who apply and are accepted into TEXOCOP will spend a rigorous six-week summer term engaged in intensive course work and training environment designed to simulate the first year curriculum of a professional optometric program.
 Participants will be provided follow-up counseling and guidance throughout their academic year.
 Once TEXOCOP students gain entry to the professional optometry program, they receive tutoring, advanced skills training, mentoring and curriculum.

 How to Apply

-Admission decisions are based upon each applicant meeting several criteria to include the minimum overall GPA, number of completed college courses required for entry into the optometry professional program, whether or not they have completed courses appropriate for the OAT (physics, chemistry, biology, math), and level of motivation for a career in optometry.
+Admission decisions are based upon each applicant meeting several criteria to include admissions criteria, whether or not they have completed courses appropriate for the OAT (physics, chemistry, biology, math), and level of motivation for a career in optometry.
 The required essay submitted with the application is reviewed and rated.
-Applications for TEXOCOP are reviewed by the three member admission committee: academic coordinator, program administrator, and a faculty member from the UHCO Professional Program Admission Committee.
+Applications for TEXOCOP are reviewed by a three member admission committee.

 To apply for this program click here